 The University of Minnesota Medical Center represents an integrated academic health care system and is comprised of two hospitals and dozens of adult specialty clinics on both the East and West banks of the University of Minnesota campus in Minneapolis.
 It is the flagship facility of Fairview providing breakthrough medicine and transforming the health of our community.

-This position works 40 hours per 2 week pay period (.F5TE) on the rotating day/evening shift, 8 hour shifts, with every other weekend rotation.
+This position works 48 hours per 2 week pay period (.6FTE) on the rotating day/evening shift, 12 hour shifts, with every third weekend rotation.

 This position is for M/S+ (all M/S units plus Specialty Units).